• Facebook

 A business is a sophisticated property interest.
 For an owner of a small family business, however, the business is more than just a source of income—it represents the history and livelihood of their clan.
 With adequate planning, the business and its value may be protected, perhaps by creating a family limited partnership or by placing the family’s assets into a living trust.
 There can be significant estate tax advantages to creating a limited partnership for your family business and transferring minority interests to future inheritors.

 Estate planning is a complex field.
 Whether you are concerned with devising a plan for either a family estate or that of a business, it is important to get good advice.
-The attorneys at Lonich Patton Ehrlich Policastri have decades of experience handling complex estate planning matters including business succession plans, wills, and living trusts.
-If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information.
+The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex estate planning matters including business succession plans, wills, and living trusts.
+If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may detail general legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.